 Does permafrost melt release methane?

 Permafrost is loaded with methane.
-Currently, there’s only about 5 gigatons of methane in the atmosphere.
+Currently, there are only about 5 gigatons of methane in the atmosphere.
 But the amount of methane in the Arctic is in the hundreds of gigatons.

 As Earth warms up, this has the potential to unlock methane from permafrost as a positive feedback loop.
-And methane is 25 times better at trapping heat then carbon dioxide
+And methane is 25 times better at trapping heat than carbon dioxide

 For permafrost, what happens in the north doesn’t stay in the north.
 This means there could be big changes for the rest of the world as well.